nmathira/cx-bot/README.md

 2. Fill out a new file called .env with the template in .env.schema

-3. run `tsc` and compile the project
+3. Run `tsc` and compile the project

 4. If the compilation succeeded, proceed to run the bot by doing `node dist &`

 5. If you want to work with trello integration, you will need a postgres database.
 Use prisma to generate the tables and such.
 To do that,

-   1. set the database url in the `.env` file.
+   1. Set the database url in the `.env` file.
 It should look something
       like: `DATABASE_URL="postgres://{user}:{password}@{location[localhost]}:{port}/{dbname}&schema={schema type [probably public]}"`

    2. After, run `npx prisma migrate dev --name init`